Thrissur Pooram

 The Thrissur Pooram is an annual Hindu temple festival held in Thrissur, Kerala, India.
-It is held at the Vadakkunnathan Temple in Thrissur every year on the Pooram day—the day when the moon rises with the Pooram star in the Malayalam Calendar month of Medam.
-It is the largest and most famous of all poorams in India.
+It is held annually at the Vadakkunnathan Temple in Thrissur on the Pooram day—the day when the moon rises with the Pooram star in the Malayalam Calendar month of Medam.
+Dubbed the mother of all poorams, it is the largest and best known pooram in India.
 Thrissur pooram is also one of the largest festivals in Asia with more than 1 million visitors.
 The Thrissur Pooram Exhibition is conducted over a period of 40 to 50 days during the Thrissur Pooram.